On this page

 LPN to RN and LPN to BSN Programs

-These bridge programs at nursing schools in Charlotte, NC, help licensed vocational nurses (LPNs) gain the skills and education required to move into registered nursing roles after passing the NCLEX-RN exam.
+These bridge programs at nursing schools in Charlotte, NC, help licensed practical nurses (LPNs) gain the skills and education required to move into registered nursing roles after passing the NCLEX-RN exam.
 The LPN to RN leads to an ADN and takes approximately one year to complete.
-The LPN to BSN leads to a bachelor’s degree and usually takes about two years to complete.
+The LPN to BSN leads to a bachelor’s degree and usually takes about two years to finish.

 Examples of Charlotte Nursing Schools with This Program